DevOps and CI/CD's aim is to help software teams deliver products to users faster while maintaining quality.

 While it’s likely that your CI/CD tool's initial users will be developers, a key aspect of the DevOps practice is breaking down silos between different functions and encouraging collaboration between teams.

-CI/CD tools designed with a DevOps culture in mind provide multiple interfaces to support this.
+Tools to implement continuous integration designed with a DevOps culture in mind provide multiple interfaces to support this.
 Command line interfaces and APIs enable you to integrate with other systems programmatically.
 At the same time, a well-designed GUI makes it easy for anyone – including product managers and support teams – to understand the status of the latest build and what’s coming through the pipeline.

 We’ve said there’s no standard design for a CI/CD pipeline, and the reality is they often become more complex over time.
 It’s common to have multiple routes through a pipeline, with some stages only included if earlier conditions have been met.